MounikaPokuri30/Employee-Attrition-HR-Analytics/README.md

 # Employee Attrition: `HR Analytics`

-Recently, a lot of your colleagues left a company called '149 Solutions'.
+Recently, a lot of colleagues left a company called '149 Solutions'.
 The business requirement is to identify the primary factors causing attrition, prepare a report and present it to the senior management.

 After building the dashbaord, some of the factors that contributed to the high attrition rate in 149 Solutions are as follows:
 - `Job role`: Most of the employees who left the company were laboratory technicians and sales executives.